Oil drillers, refiners struggle with Texas deep freeze

 Oryx said on Wednesday it issued a force majeure notice to customers as the cold weather caused power outages and disrupted its ability to receive and pump barrels.

-Nearly 4 million bpd of refining capacity has been knocked out, Reuters calculations found.
+Nearly 4 million bpd of refining capacity have been knocked out, Reuters calculations found.
 That includes the nation’s largest, Motiva’s 600,000-bpd Port Arthur facility.
-Late Tuesday, Chevron Corp shut its Pasadena, Texas, refinery due to the cold.
-[REF/OUT]
+Late on Tuesday, Chevron Corp shut its Pasadena, Texas, refinery due to the cold.

 At least one nuclear plant in the state was offline as of Wednesday morning, according to the U.S. Nuclear Regulatory Commission’s website.